testsigmahq/testsigma-docs/src/pages/docs/troubleshooting/mobile-apps/mobile-recorder-actions-failures.md

 ---
 title: "Troubleshooting “Failed to perform action Mobile Test Recorder” error"
-metadesc: "Learn how to troubleshoot the "Failed to perform action Mobile Test Recorder" error.
+metadesc: "Learn how to troubleshoot the “Failed to perform action Mobile Test Recorder” error.
 These steps will help you fix the issue and continue mobile testing."
 noindex: false
 order: 23.5
 page_id: "Troubleshooting “Failed to perform action Mobile Test Recorder” error"